 Ruthie is certified in Prana Flow affiliate training and studied with Maria Garre, Shiva Rea, Dr. Vasant Lad, Radhe, Lorin and Camille Roche.
 In addition, she has advanced training in Yin Yoga and continues to study Ayurveda and yoga therapy.
 Ruthie is a lifelong yoga student and practitioner and believes that a sustained yoga practice, including asanas, pranayama and meditation, can help one to live a life of peace and contentment while maintaining a healthy, strong body.

-Alison Kennedy, RYT-200 - Little Om Yoga Instructor
+Alison Kennedy, RYT-200 - Yoga Instructor